 - Create a Safe Area for the Pup Use baby gates to corral the little guy to an area where you can slowly introduce family members one at a time.
 Keep all interactions positive and short so you don't overwhelm the puppy.

-- Introduce Your New Pooch to Other Pets Keep other pets separated by baby gates until they're calm around each other and feed them together so they associate the presence of the other with good things.
+- Introduce Your New Pooch to Other Pets Keep other pets separated with baby gates until they're calm around each other.
+You should also feed them together so they associate the presence of the other with good things.
 Reward calm interactions with treats and praise.
+If you’re feeling nervous about this stage, you can always talk with your vet about what might work best for you, your current pets, and your newest four-legged family member.
+Your vet may recommend certain treatments and socializations at slightly different times, providing you with a customized plan to ease your worries and make the introduction process as smooth as possible.

 Your life with your new puppy is just beginning.
 No matter what age your pup is when he comes to your home, make sure the tasks below are completed at the right time, whether you do them yourself, or you confirm they were done by the shelter or another caretaker.